zyxue/zyxue.github.io/_posts/2021-08-29-gaussian-distributions.md

 $$p(\mathbf{x}_a) \sim \mathcal{N}(\mathbf{x}_a | \boldsymbol{\mu}_a, \Sigma_{aa})$$, which is straightforward.

-**Conjugate prior for Gaussian distributions with different unknown parameters**:
+### Conjugate prior for Gaussian distributions with different unknown parameters:

 | mean    | variance/precision | dimension    | conjugate prior                                        |
 |---------|--------------------|--------------|--------------------------------------------------------|